kritzsie/kritzsie-drg-custom-difficulties/Nightmare!/README.md

 - Swarmer tunnels spawn dreadnought swarmers

 ## Naming convention
-The names of these difficulties are based off of the game Doom (yes, the original one), where *Nightmare!* was the fifth and hardest difficulty available to players.
+The names of these difficulties are based off of Doom (yes, the old DOS game) where *Nightmare!* was the name of the 5th and hardest difficulty available.